 I recently shared food with two women who both cheated on past lovers and felt pain about their conduct.
 Both now live candidly in non-monogamous circumstances and feel better for the change.
 I know non-monogamous men who feel the same way.
 These people made moral judgements.
-Let’s not fear making such judgements, after all, we make them constantly when we weigh choices in terms of better or worse. … Read More
+Let’s not fear making such judgements, after all, we make them constantly when we weigh choices in terms of better … Read More

 We can’t pick her out of a crowd, she who lives in secret.
 As the eyes of her teachers stabbed with disapproval, she learned to show what they would not condemn.
 And sometimes her sisters were as mean.
 She learned that the living joys within her provoked anger, shame and burning envy.
 Her desire, her daring, her naked delight, she reveals to those she trusts.
-And those joyous moments are … Read More
+And those joyous … Read More

 The headline ‘Is monogamy over?’ emblazoned TIME Magazine’s September 21, 2015 issue.